Topics in String Theory and Quantum Gravity: Consistency conditions: anomalies

-In the last paragraphs we studied gauge anomalies.
-For gravitational anomalies we have again that the first diagram from which we can expect an anomalous contribution is a polygon with $n+1$ vertices ($d=2n$) \cite{LAG-Witten}.
-The same reasoning as in the case of gauge anomalies applies, since the polarization vector of the graviton is a second rank symmetric tensor.
-We may also wonder when we can expect pure gravitational anomalies; for a given fermion $\psi_{+}$ in four dimensions, we have both particles and antiparticles inside the loop of the diagram carrying opposite helicity since $\{\bar{\Gamma},C\}=0$.
-But for the gravitons in the external lines, particles and antiparticles are not distinguishable and the coupling ``looks'' vector like.
-This is also applicable to $d=4k$ in which the anticommutation of $\bar{\Gamma}$ and $C$ also holds.
-The result is that in $4k$ dimensions we have no purely gravitational anomalies.
+So much for gauge anomalies.
+In the case of gravitational anomalies we find again that the first potentially anomalous diagram in~$d=2n$ dimensions is a polygon with $n+1$~vertices~\cite{LAG-Witten}.
+The same reasoning as in the gauge case applies here, keeping in mind that the polarization vector of the graviton is a second rank symmetric tensor.
+An interesting question to answer is when pure gravitational anomalies appear.
+We know that in four-dimensions particles and antiparticles running in the loop have opposite helicity, since $\{\overline{\Gamma},C\}=0$ in~$d=4$ [see eq.~\eqref{eq:[C,Gamma]}].
+Gravitons, however, do not distinguish between particles and antiparticles and its coupling to fermions ``looks'' vector-like.
+The same happens when $d=4k$, for which~$\overline{\Gamma}$ and $C$ also anticommute.
+The conclusion is that there are no pure gravitational anomalies when the space-time dimension is a multiple of four.

 This is not the case in $d=4k+2$.
-Now $[\bar{\Gamma},C]=0$ and particles have the same helicity as their antiparticles.
+Now $[\overline{\Gamma},C]=0$ so particles and antiparticles have the same helicity.
 The gravitational interaction is genuinely chiral and we can expect anomalies in the conservation of the energy-momentum tensor.
+Pure gravitational anomalies can only appear in $4k+2$ dimensions.

-Pure gravitational anomalies can only be present in $4k+2$ dimensions.
-As an example let us compute the gravitational anomaly for a spin-{1/2} fermion in two dimensions \cite{LAG-Witten}.
-In the presence of a weak gravitational field $g_{\mu\nu}=\eta_{\mu\nu}+h_{\mu\nu}$, at linearized level the perturbation $h_{\mu\nu}$ couple to the fermion field through the fermion energy-momentum tensor by the lagrangian $\Delta {\cal L}= -\frac{1}{2}h^{\mu\nu}T_{\mu\nu}$.
-If we consider a chiral fermion obeying $\bar{\Gamma} \psi=-\psi$, the only non-vanishing component of $T_{\mu\nu}$ is $T_{++}$, and we are interested in the two-point function
+As an example, let us compute the gravitational anomaly for a spin-{1/2} fermion in two dimensions \cite{LAG-Witten}.
+We consider a weak gravitational fields so the metric tensor can be written as a small perturbation of Minkowski space-time,~$g_{\mu\nu}=\eta_{\mu\nu}+h_{\mu\nu}$.
+Working at linear order, the graviton field~$h_{\mu\nu}$ couples to the fermion field through its energy-momentum tensor,~$\Delta {\cal L}= -\frac{1}{2}h^{\mu\nu}T_{\mu\nu}$.
+Considering a chiral fermion satisfying~$\overline{\Gamma} \psi=-\psi$, it can be seen that the fermionic energy-momentum tensor has a single non-vanishing component~$T_{++}$, where we are using two-dimensional light-cone coordinates.
+Moreover, we are interested in the two-point function